glennmatlin/FIFE_manuscript/wopr/main.typ

 Flow of section: Wargames which have an economic, financial, or business application/involvement.
 Settlers of Catan is a classic example, Monopoly, Power Grid, and Imperial are all other games I want to look into.
 Once we talk about the actual games, I want to discuss the actual applications of financial markets, business markets, and economic markets and how some problems in these spaces can be reduced to an idea of a wargame based on the definition we use above.
 Finally, we will conclude this discussion with an overall analysis of why we think the application of AI in the field of wargames can be beneficial to the sectors of business, economics, and finance.

-LLMs are trending toward longer time‑horizon competence [METR Paper], expanding context windows [CITE], and retrieval across long contexts [CITE].
+LMs are trending toward longer time‑horizon competence [METR Paper], expanding context windows [CITE], and retrieval across long contexts [CITE].
 They also show gains in persuasion, creative writing, and qualified judgment [CITE], suggesting a path toward more capable agents and adjudicators.
 Therefore, Q4 games are well‑